luise/haproxy_auto_https/examples/README.md

 # HAProxy Examples with Kelda

-This directory contains examples for Kelda's HAProxy blueprint.
+This directory contains an example for Kelda's HAProxy blueprint.

-To run the example blueprints:
+This blueprint boots two applications with the domain names `apples.com` and `oranges.com` respectively, and fetches a valid HTTPS certificate for them from Let's Encrypt.
+Both applications sit behind the HAProxy load balancer, so they will have the same IP address.
+This example has a lot of moving parts and requires some personalized setup:

 1. [**Install Kelda**](http://docs.kelda.io/#installing-kelda) with
     ```console
     $ npm install -g @kelda/install